Yeesookyung: Technique

-Yee connects fragments of ceramic pieces together using glue and gold.
-In connecting disparate pieces she does not wish to heal or “fix” the objects, rather she want to use gold to glorify the “fateful weakness of being.”
-While some viewers liken her process to kintsugi, the Japanese art of repairing broken vessels with gold, there is no connection.
-She chose to use gold due to the Korean word for “gold” and “crack” being homonyms.
-Putting broken vases back together is seen as a taboo or unlucky in Korean culture so she chose to emphasize flaws that have been denied by Korean culture.
-Her choice of using Korean porcelain is due to her interest in using objects made by ceramic masters who connect the past and present through their unique lenses.
+In all artistic processes Yeesookyung is interested in the personal journey of transcendence and personal understanding.
+There are often social/cultural opportunities for exchange between her and other artists as well as her work and the identity of the viewer.
+Yeesookyung in her best known "Translated Vase" series, creates artistic sculptural works made from fragmented ceramics.
+She reconfigures the fragments into larger coherent sculptures using epoxy and gold leaf.
+In connecting disparate pieces, she does not wish to heal or “fix” the objects, rather she wants to use gold to glorify the “fateful weakness of being.”
+While it may be interpreted by some viewers that her process resembles kintsugi, the Japanese art of repairing broken vessels with gold, the explanation is not so simple.
+She chose to use gold due to the Korean word for “gold” and “crack” being homonyms` Putting broken vases back together is seen as a taboo or unlucky in Korean culture so she chose to emphasize flaws that have been denied by Korean culture.
+Her choThe Breeding Drawing (2005) series was created using a red mineral pigment in which Yeesookyung would create one drawing then turn it upside down then copy it using a separate panel and adding symmetrical images to both sides of the original copied drawing.
+The final drawings of The Breeding Drawing series also features illustrations of painted moon jars, which cycles back to Yeesookyung's later work with fragments of broken moon jars in her "Translated Vase" series.